 Six Nations 2025 Preview

-The Six nations squads have been announced and bar the usual injuries, not many surprises are contained therein.
-We review their chances below.
+The Six nations squads have been announced and bar the usual injuries, not many surprises are contained therein. .
 Ireland seek to win the Six Nations for an unprecedented third time in a row without their head coach, Andy Farrell, who is away on Lion’s duty, and with a tough match against England in Lansdowne Rd. to start the ball rolling.
-Tough assignments against a resurgent Scotland away and a France team this year featuring the world’s best player, Antoine Dupont, will also present a tough challenge.
+Tough assignments against a resurgent Scotland away and a France team this year featuring the world’s best player, Antoine Dupont, will also present a difficult challenge.
 Italy have been improving in recent seasons, but Wales are in the doldrums having lost their last 12 tests in a row.

 Ireland